-Completing the special admissions questionnaire from the Department of Human Development and Psychological Counseling provides students with the opportunity to articulate their personal qualities, career goals and previous life experiences that have lead the applicant to decide upon pursuing a graduate degree in Clinical Mental Health Counseling at the time of application.
+Completing the special admissions questionnaire from the Counseling, Family Therapy, and Higher Education provides students with the opportunity to articulate their personal qualities, career goals and previous life experiences that have lead the applicant to decide upon pursuing a graduate degree in Clinical Mental Health Counseling at the time of application.
 It is urged that students take time to articulate their thoughts when completing the admissions questionnaire, as it carries considerable weight in the admissions decisions.

 What strengths are you looking for in prospective applicants?

-The Admissions Committee carefully considers all of the documentation submitted as part of the student's application package: G.R.E. scores, previous G.P.A. and academic history, letters of recommendation, and the information provided by the student in the special admissions questionnaire.
+The Admissions Committee carefully considers all of the documentation submitted as part of the student's application package: Previous G.P.A. and academic history, letters of recommendation, and the information provided by the student in the special admissions questionnaire.